Runaway foster children broke into home, found guns and fired at deputies, sheriff says

 “This has led to a fractured system that is not appropriately resourced, lacks bandwidth for increases in children in care and is not performance-driven,” Poppell said.
 “This is not how I would design a system around my own children, and especially not our children in foster care.”

-The state’s Department of Children and Families said in a statement that community-based organizations determine placements for foster charges based on the child’s needs and availability.
-The department said it will keep working with state and community agencies to “hold those involved accountable” and ensure the youth have access to the right services.
+The Florida Department of Children and Families said in a statement that community-based organizations determine placements for foster charges based on the child’s needs and availability.
+The department said it will keep working with state and community agencies to “hold those involved accountable” and ensure the youths have access to the right services.

-While there is no national statistics on juvenile crimes, experts have reported school-aged youths spending time otherwise taken up by class committing crimes during the coronavirus pandemic.
+There are no national statistics on juvenile crimes, but experts have reported school-aged youths spending time otherwise taken up by class committing crimes during the coronavirus pandemic.

 “We’re not giving them enough supervision.
 That really created a problem,” Tim Hardy, longtime director of the juvenile court in Yuma, Ariz., and president of the American Probation and Parole Association, previously told The Post.